Skip to main content

 The Pillar of Fearlessness

-This is the ultimate safety net that allows the first two pillars to go completely wild.
-When you throw yourself into a live jam or improvise over a backing track you’ve never heard before, the fear of hitting a "wrong" note can paralyze your creativity.
+This is the ultimate safety net that allows the rest of your knowledge to go completely wild.
+When you throw yourself into a live jam or improvise over a backing track you’ve never heard before, the fear of hitting a "wrong" note can paralyze your creativity and force you to play it safe.

 The Flow State Ecosystem